Free · Instant · No signup

 Rent Affordability Calculator UK

-What is your income?
+What is your monthly take-home pay?

 How much is your rent?